localstack/docs/content/en/getting-started/faq.md

 ## LocalStack Platform FAQs

+### Where can I check the status of LocalStack's services?

+LocalStack will provide the current status of it's services and any relevant details regarding any outages or incidents at [status.localstack.cloud](https://status.localstack.cloud).

 ### Where are my Cloud Pods stored?

 LocalStack provides a secure storage mechanism to store Cloud Pods on the Web Application.